How To Play Fantasy Football

 Where Should I Draft a Tight End?

-Elite tight ends are difference-makers, so it’s perfectly fine to draft a George Kittle or Travis Kelce in Rounds 2-3, depending on your format.
+Elite tight ends are difference-makers, so it's perfectly fine to draft a Mark Andrews or Travis Kelce in Rounds 2-3, depending on your format.
 Our policy is to pay up for elite tight ends if they come at a fair price or slight discount, but to avoid the mid-tier in Rounds 5-8, barring a significant discount.

 Usually, you can find a couple high-upside players at the position cheaply in the double-digit rounds, so unless the player is virtually assured of 100-plus targets and red-zone work, it's better to wait and speculate.
 Typical leagues require only one starting TE, so even off you miss at the position on draft day, there are almost always quality options on the waiver wire.